MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plugin-multiple-operation.md

 ---

-## Handling Exceptions
+## Handling exceptions

-All errors that occur within plug-ins should be returned using [InvalidPluginExecutionException](xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException).
-More information: [Use InvalidPluginExecutionException in plug-ins and workflow activities](best-practices/business-logic/use-invalidpluginexecutionexception-plugin-workflow-activities.md)

-When you throw an exception for steps registered on the `CreateMultiple` and `UpdateMultiple` messages, you should specify which record caused the plug-in to fail.
-To capture this information, you need to use one of these constructors:
+All errors that occur in your plug-ins should be returned using [InvalidPluginExecutionException](best-practices/business-logic/use-invalidpluginexecutionexception-plugin-workflow-activities.md).
+When your plug-in throws an exception for steps registered on the `CreateMultiple` and `UpdateMultiple` messages, it should identify which record caused the plug-in to fail.
+To capture this information, use one of the following constructors:

 - [InvalidPluginExecutionException(String, Dictionary<String,String>)](xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException.%23ctor(System.String,System.Collections.Generic.Dictionary{System.String,System.String}))
 - [InvalidPluginExecutionException(OperationStatus, String, Dictionary<String,String>)](xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException.%23ctor(Microsoft.Xrm.Sdk.OperationStatus,System.String,System.Collections.Generic.Dictionary{System.String,System.String}))